South America’s Most Popular Non-Olympic Sports

 There is a host of speculation around where Tejo originated from, however one of the more widely believed theories is that the sport was inherited in a basic form from the Musica Indians, with gunpowder being added later for dramatic effect!
 Regardless of its origins Tejo (although taken very seriously) is often a great social event and a game in which multiple generations can compete!

-When Rio 2016 finally comes around, make sure you’re on the ball with all the sports betting markets over at BettingAnorak.com.
+When Rio 2016 finally comes around, make sure you’re on the ball with all the sports betting markets at Sportsgambler.com.